-If students go on a field trip by bus, they are to return on the bus.
+If students go on a field trip by bus, they are to return on the bus unless they are signed out by their parent/guardian.

 Regular school rules that apply are in effect on bus trips.
 All the regular safety regulations posted in the school buses are in effect.
+Students misbehaving on the bus may not be eligible to participate in future trips if there are issues.